Citanest Forte Dental Injection

 Prilocaine is contraindicated in patients with a known history of hypersensitivity to local anesthetics of the amide type and in those rare patients with congenital or idiopathic methemoglobinemia.

-DENTAL PRACTITIONERS WHO EMPLOY LOCAL ANESTHETIC AGENTS SHOULD BE WELL VERSED IN DIAGNOSIS AND MANAGEMENT OF EMERGENCIES THAT MAY ARISE FROM THEIR USE.
+DENTAL PRACTITIONERS WHO EMPLOY L0CAL ANESTHETIC AGENTS SHOULD BE WELL VERSED IN DIAGNOSIS AND MANAGEMENT OF EMERGENCIES THAT MAY ARISE FROM THEIR USE.
 RESUSCITATIVE EQUIPMENT, OXYGEN AND OTHER RESUSCITATIVE DRUGS SHOULD BE AVAILABLE FOR IMMEDIATE USE.

 To minimize the likelihood of intravascular injection, aspiration should be performed before the local anesthetic solution is injected.
 If blood is aspirated, the needle must be repositioned until no return of blood can be elicited by aspiration.
 Note, however, that the absence of blood in the syringe does not assure that intravascular injection will be avoided.